Norfolk Island Pine Tips!

 SPALTING NORFOLK ISLAND PINE

 If when your woodturning blank arrives, it isn’t spalted enough for you, it’s easy to increase the amount of spalting.
 Rough turn your Norfolk Island pine item; read our "how to" article.
 Place it in a plastic kitchen or yard waste bag.
 Store it out of the sun.
 Every couple weeks open the bag to check its progress.
 If left long enough it will turn almost completely black.
 Be prepared for a bad looking piece of wood when you open the bag after it has been sealed up for about a month.
-When ready to final turn, just wash off the slime and mold.
+Just wash off the slime and mold.
+Now use your preferred stabilizing and drying method.
+I prefer to use Pentacryl Wood Stabilizer at this point.

-Another Norfolk Island pine tip to try before placing your rough turned item in the plastic bag, spray a couple of quick coats of any clear lacquer on each knot, both sides if exposed as in a bowl.
+If you choose not to use Pentacryl, spray a couple of quick coats of any clear lacquer on each knot, both sides if exposed as in a bowl.
 I use clear Krylon from Wal-Mart.
 Let this dry, then use CA glue and cover each knot plus ¼ inch outside the knot CAREFULLY KEEPING THE GLUE ON PREVIOUSLY SPRAYED AREA.
 Sealing the wood with the spray lacquer will keep you from getting those dark glue lines caused by the glue soaking into the wood.
+I also spray and glue the center pith area as on this tree it is sometimes soft.
 Gluing the knots will keep them from shifting or cracking during the drying period.

 I hope these Norfolk Island Pine tips will help you with your next woodturning project.
-The completed pieces are beautiful and are my top-sellers at the galleries where they are displayed and also with my artshow customers.
+The completed pieces are beautiful and are my top-sellers at the galleries where they are displayed.

-Return from Norfolk Island Pine Tips to Norfolk Island Pine Inventory
+Return from Norfolk Island Pine Tips to Norfolk Island Pine Turning Wood

 Return to Woodturning Blanks 4 U Home Page